 Will being in this study help me in any way?

 By participating, you will be able to receive a copy of the report.
-The report should be helpful to you if you are an individual considering the implementation of mandatory mentoring or aspire to become a mentor or mentee.
+The report should be helpful to you if you are an individual considering the implementation of formal mentoring or aspire to become a mentor or mentee.
 Instructions for obtaining a report are at the end of the survey.
-This study is expected to help you indirectly by providing a better understanding of ethical awareness and professionalism by implementing a mandatory mentoring program.
+This study is expected to help you indirectly by providing a better understanding of ethical awareness and professionalism by implementing a formal mentoring program.

 Who can I talk to?